Setting up the visualization

 2.3.
 Configure a measure or hierarchy

-From the Visualization tab, click the Edit button of any measure or hierarchy to configure the corresponding metric set element.
+From the Visualization tab, click any green or orange tile to configure the corresponding metric set element.

 This opens the Configure Metric Set Element dialog, which lets you see where the visualization is using this measure/hierarchy, and change metric set settings for this measure.
-For example, you can specify a dollar sign as a symbol that appears before LineTotal values.
+For example, you can format the LineTotal values to include a dollar sign.

 Note that when you're configuring a metric set element, these settings are part of the metric set itself and not the visualization.
 This means that in order to view or change certain settings for the metric set element, the corresponding metric set must be checked out to you.
-In addition, changes to the metric set element, such as adding a symbol or changing the format string, will apply to all data visualizations connected to the metric set.
+In addition, changes to the metric set element, such a measure's text formatting, will apply to all data visualizations connected to the metric set.

 See Metric set analysis tools for more details on metric set settings.

 When you drag a metric set from the Explore window to the canvas of a dashboard or another view, a new data visualization instance is created with the default visualization settings and appearance.
 For example, in the figure below, observe that the newly added bar chart displays data point labels just like the metric set's default visualization.

 You can further customize the settings from the Data Analysis Panel.

 3.1.
 Launching the Data Analysis Panel